xmonk/emacs.d/README.md

 # Emacs Configuration.

-I use emacs trunk for my daily tasks, I update it often, so my configuration might not work with earlier version of emacs.
+I use emacs trunk for my daily tasks, I update it often, so my configuration might not work with earlier version of Emacs.

 ## Installation